ickyacky/Bedrock/README.md

 # Commands

 - `/afk` - Toggle afk.
+- `/back` - Teleport to your last death location.
 - `/broadcast (message)` - Broadcast a message to all players.
 - `/delhome (name)` - Delete a home.
 - `/delwarp (name)` - Delete a warp.